pikrog/hpc-docker/README.md

 # mpich-docker
 Dockerized MPICH HPC cluster environment for convenient MPI application development.
+Inspired by [NLKNguyen/alpine-mpich](https://github.com/NLKNguyen/alpine-mpich).
+Adapted for the latest MPICH release (4.0.2).

 # Use
 You need to have an active [docker](https://docs.docker.com/get-docker/) service running

 ## Setting up a local development environment
 Open terminal.
 Make a new directory for the environment.
 Name it whatever you want, then switch to it.

     $ mkdir mpich